Berliet GR/TR

-The Berliet GR (rigid truck) and TR (tractor truck) was a family of heavy trucks manufactured by Berliet in two generations; the original design was first introduced in 1961 (GRK10, using the 1957 Relaxe cabin design) and the second generation, using the all-new square KB 2400 cabin, was introduced at the 1970 Paris Salon.
+The Berliet GR (rigid truck) and TR (tractor truck) were a family of heavy trucks manufactured by Berliet in two generations; the original design was first introduced in 1961 (GRK10, using the 1957 Relaxe cabin design), and the second generation, using the all-new square KB 2400 cabin, was introduced at the 1970 Paris Salon.
 The Berliet (and Saviem) brands were retired in April 1980; the GR/TR was replaced by a facelifted version of the KB 2400 cab called the Renault R-series.

 Design

 Berliet offered a range of straight-six diesel engines in the various models, with a 14.9-litre V8 added on the second generation.
 The initial models received model numbers indicating the displacement in litres, such as TR10 or GR12.
 From 1968, the model code indicated engine power instead, with the models becoming the GR/TR200 and GR/TR250, respectively, along with slight engine upgrades and incremental power increases.

 The original cab was fixed, but the new KB 2400 cabin was a tilting design (basculante, hence the "B").
 In the early 1960s, the lineup was only offered with a six-speed, single-range transmission, but in the 1970s, Berliet offered six different transmissions - including options from ZF and Fuller.